Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

                 `qm_residues="A/5-6B,6D-7` Will end in error.

 `exclude_backbone` (Default = 0)
-:   Exclude backbone atoms from residues to treat with QM.
+:   Exclude backbone atoms from residues selected to treat with QM.

     * 0: Consider backbone atoms in residues selected to treat with QM
     * 1: Do not consider backbone atoms in residues selected to treat with QM